A startup from Stockholm, Sweden that is founded by Johan Eliasson.

 Nhost provides a built-in authentication system supporting various methods like email/password and social logins, which simplifies user management.

 Only caveat I say is make sure there's something in it for you; if it's 2 AM it better be mostly for self-benefit.
 I'm busy constructing a monorepo with the latest technology with NX and pnpm and a half dozen other technologies (I recommend checking out http://nhost.io/); at the end I will build whatever I want and maybe make money.
 It's not done for the good of someone else exclusively that's for sure.
-Source: almost 2 years ago
+Source: over 2 years ago

 Backend Frontend Database pick two or even one.
 Maybe something like this.
 Source: over 2 years ago